-Our easy pasta Primavera recipe is a heavenly twist on the classic.
+Our creamy pasta Primavera recipe is a heavenly twist on the classic pasta dish with spring vegetables.
 Or perhaps a sinful version – you be the judge.

 Ingredients to Gather